Subway Wars: Plot

-Halfway through the race, the group all coincidentally meet up, and though Ted proposes they declare a tie, they immediately continue the race.
 Robin takes the subway, where she sees a poster up for her news show, with her co-anchor's face taking up much more space then hers.
-Enraged, Robin rips it down, only to see an older poster behind it with one of her and Don.
-Robin breaks down crying, snapping at the other passengers when they look in her direction.
+Enraged, she rips it down, only to see an older poster behind it with one of her and Don and breaks down crying.
 Lily spots her and comforts her, though she quickly abandons her and calls Ranjit in favor of the race.
-Barney rides a pedicab, though he quickly changes places with the driver to bike there himself.
 Lily has Ranjit pick up Marshall on the way, and the two discuss their concerns: Lily had been feeling dejected after having been unable to conceive a baby with Marshall for two months, and Marshall was feeling the same, believing it to be his fault.
-They then agree there is really no rush to become parents, and promptly decide to head to Coney Island to have fun.
+They then agree there is really no rush to become parents, and abandon the race.
+Ted, Barney, and Robin race for the finish; however, Barney trips, taking Ted down with him and allowing Robin to win the race.
+Future Ted reveals he knew that Barney had intentionally tripped as he had spotted Robin crying earlier.